 Your Vacation Itinerary

-There are so many things to do in Maui that it can be tough to stuff your trip down into seven days only.
+There are so many things to do in Maui that it can be hard to plan to do it all in just seven days.
 Yet, even in that short time, you can pack your days with several memorable experiences to last a lifetime.

 - Settle into the area and have a gentle introduction to the island by familiarizing yourself with the locals.
 On your first day, it’s time to explore the culinary culture by partaking in :